ysoh286/honours-project-2017/detailed-notes.md

 - Limitations: Not all HTMLwidgets could easily implement this, they have to meet some criteria.
 See the criteria and limitations here: https://rstudio.github.io/crosstalk/authoring.html
-- Relatively new/experimental, but has potential to be expanded across other htmlwidgets (some other the developers of the other widgets above are looking into using it)
+- Relatively new/experimental, but has potential to be expanded across other htmlwidgets (some other the developers of the other widgets above are looking into it)
 - R Documentation: https://cran.r-project.org/web/packages/crosstalk/crosstalk.pdf